-The City of Takoma Park is seeking performing artists for the Winter/Spring We Are Takoma series.
-The goal of the series is to proivde the community with an affordable cultural experience and the opportunity to engage with performers.
+The City of Takoma Park is seeking performing artists for the Fall 2015 We Are Takoma series.
+The goal of the series is to provide the community with an affordable cultural experience and the opportunity to engage with performers.
 The series provides performers a unique opportunity to present new and developing work.

 Events are held in the Takoma Park Community Center Auditorium and may include concerts, dance, theater and more.
 We are especially eager to find artists featuring music and dance from other cultures as well as programming for children.

 Submissions are due at 4:30 p.m. on Friday, May 15, 2015.

 Proposals must be submitted electronically using the webform below.

 Proposals will be considered based on artistic merit, feasibility, relevancy to community, and audience engagement.
 Selected performers will be notified by June 30 , 2015.

 The following general terms and conditions apply to all We Are Takoma events.